Are you new to Fredonia?

-How To Apply: A direct link to Undergraduate Admission's home page; make sure to tell them you want to be an English Major!
+How To Apply: A direct link to Undergraduate Admission's home page; make sure to tell them you want to be an English or English Adolescence Education major!

 Scholarships and Awards: Who doesn't like scholarships?
 Take a deeper dive into what Fredonia can offer YOU!

 Each of the following links to the full list of required courses to complete each degree program:

 - English: Bachelor of Arts combines required foundational courses with a wide range of options among skills- and content-based course categories in order to open pathways for every student to gain the most from the major and our faculty.
 Internships and other applied learning opportunities in English-related fields help our students turn those pathways into careers.

 - English - Adolescence Education: Bachelor of Arts combines required foundational courses in pedagogy and literature and a plethora of field experiences in order to open pathways for all students to develop the ideas and practices that will make them effective in the classrooms of an increasingly complex and diverse society.

 - B.A./M.A in English Adolescence Education leads to initial 7-12 certification and eligibility for professional certification (after meeting New York State requirements for classroom teaching experience following completion of the program), allowing students to earn both their B.A. and M.A. in English Adolescence Education in five years, rather than the six required in traditional B.A. and M.A. programs.
 Through courses at both the undergraduate and graduate level, this program offers a solid content background in English, a wide range of courses focused on teaching secondary English, field experiences in secondary schools, and a graduate-level student teaching experience.
 Graduates of this clinically-rich combined B.A./M.A. will be fully prepared to teach in the secondary schools.